abbas-119/abbas-119/README.md

-# Hi there, I'm Abbas Ali Asgar Mandasorwala! 👋
+# Hi there, I'm Abbas Mandasorwala! 👋

 ## 👨‍💻 About Me

-Ambitious Computer Science and Artificial Intelligence Graduate from the University of Birmingham.
-Attained a solid foundation in Python, Java and Database Management (SQL), further enhanced by various hands-on projects.
-Possess a strong aptitude for both Front-end technologies (HTML, CSS, and JavaScript) and Back-end development.
-My time outside coding is spent on playing Football, Tennis, and Photography.
+Computer Science & Artificial Intelligence graduate from the University of Birmingham with hands-on experience in full-stack development, mobile applications, and data-driven systems.
+Proven ability to build scalable applications using React Native, Node.js, Django, and SQL, with industry exposure across FinTech, GIS systems, and regulatory platforms.
+Strong problem-solver with experience working in agile, cross-functional teams.

 ## 📚 Education